awbsmith/Geodesy.jl/README.md

 dist = norm(Vector(cart) - Vector(ecef)) # = 225.96

 ```
-How did that happen?
 We can check the Proj4 well known text for the VN2000 datum
 ```Julia
 Geodesy.proj4_str(vn2000) = "+proj=longlat +ellps=WGS84 +towgs84=-192.873,-39.382,-111.202,-0.00205,-0.0005,0.00335,0.0188 +no_defs"
 ```